Is masturbation only wrong when it’s a woman?

 Greek mythology, too, makes an interesting reference to the act of masturbation.
 According to the philosopher Diogenes, Pan, the god of the wild and the shepherds, was frustrated by his unrequited love for Echo, who was in love with the handsome Hyacinthus.
 Seeing Pan in pain, his father, the god Hermes, is supposed to have taught him the act of masturbation, a ‘solitary and sophistic act of intercourse’, to relieve him of his frustration.
 Pan, in turn, is supposed to have taught it to the lonely shepherds!

 According to Sumerian mythology, the famous rivers Tigris and Euphrates are supposed to be the result of the god Enki masturbating in the dry riverbeds to give birth to them.
 Once again, there is no taboo on the act or the implication of masturbation.
 The cynic might say that these all refer to male masturbation.
-As someone once said, the absence of evidence is not the evidence of absence!
+As someone once said, the absence of evidence is not evidence of absence!
 Mythology has primarily been written by men and quite often for men.
 In this all-male domain, this has been overlooked, but that doesn’t imply that female masturbation did not exist.
-Besides, not discussing it then cannot be a reason to not discuss it now.
+Besides, not discussing it then cannot be a reason not to discuss it now.

 It’s a basic human instinct

-The said movie might not have caused the ripples desired by the producers of the movie, but it sure has brought the subject out in the open and that too through mainstream cinema.
+The said movie might not have caused the ripples desired by the producers of the film, but it sure has brought the subject out in the open and that too through mainstream cinema.
 So the gentleman who was scandalised to watch the scene with his grandmother, take heart!
-The actress wasn’t doing something that was alien to human culture; she was giving in to one of the most basic instincts of humans.
+The actress wasn’t doing something alien to human culture; she was giving in to one of the most fundamental instincts of humans.
 The best you should have done is not watched the movie with your grandmother.
 Stop trolling the actress!
 Besides, we are living in a world, where if you can, so can she!